TobiSteelatrakts/MyApp/README.md

 # MyApp
-An app for fetching news feed
+An app for fetching news feeds